 Hearing Procedure

-Proceedings under the Rules must be completed in a timely manner, and should normally be completed within three months of the date of notification of the anti- doping rule Violation Proceedings to the Sports Tribunal by DFSNZ.
+Proceedings under the Rules must be completed in a timely manner, and should normally be completed within three months of the date of notification of the anti- doping rule Violation Proceedings to the Sports Tribunal by the Commission.

 Proceedings in connection with Events may be conducted on an expedited basis.
 Decisions may be given orally in the first instance but, in every case, written reasons for the decision will be given.